-Separation of the front carriage from the rear carriage is affected according to which bearing is replaced.
+Separation of the front carriage from the rear carriage is influenced by which bearing (pendulum bearing or articulated bearing) is to be replaced.

 The work is completed from underneath the wheel loader.
 Drive the wheel loader over an inspection pit.
 If no inspection pit is available, secure the wheel loader sufficiently with wheel chocks.